ShmoogleOsukami/BlockExplorer/README.md

 	vi settings.json

-Set the RPC ID and password for your gridcoinresearchd instance on lines 46-47.
+Set the RPC ID and password for your gridcoinresearchd instance (found in your gridcoinresearch.conf file) on lines 46-47.

 ### Start Explorer